vippsas/vipps-invoice-api/vipps-invoice-api.md

 }
 ```

-Every request to the API, _including_ the `/jwk` endpoint, needs to have an `Authorization` header with the generated token.
+Every request to the API, except the [`jwk`](#the-apis-public-key-jwk-json-web-key) endpoint,
+needs to have an `Authorization` header with the generated token.

 The header in the request to this API should look like this: